EASTVIEW THUNDER BASEBALL HANDBOOK

 The Eastview Thunder Baseball Program is not sponsored by any Legion or other entity.
 All costs and expenses necessary to run and operate the program must be covered by the program, players and parents.
 The Eastview Thunder Board organizes and sponsors several fundraising events throughout the year to help alleviate some of these costs.
 Some fundraisers are “team” fundraisers which raise money for the program as a whole.
 To be successful they require commitment and work from all players in the program.
 Failure by players to participate in team fundraisers, may require additional payments/program fees from those players.
 Other fundraisers are “individual” fundraisers which can help decrease the program fee paid by individual players.

-Note: each player has the opportunity to earn a $300 credit towards their registration fee through volunteer hours at the Cooperstown Group winter clinics, which would reduce fees from $995 to $695.
+Note: each player has the opportunity to earn a $150 credit towards their registration fee through volunteer hours at the Cooperstown Group winter clinics.

 While our goal is to keep the Program Fees for each level at this same amount, there is no guaranty that the fees will remain the same from year to year.